ducarme/springable/docs/getting_started.md

 This file defines a spring structure composed of only one horizontal spring, clamped on the left and loaded in tension from the right.

 How to read or make such a file is described in the paragraph [Creating a CSV file describing the spring model](creating_the_spring_model_csv_file.md).
-Many CSV file examples that describe spring structures are already available [here on GitHub](https://github.com/ducarme/springable/tree/main/examples-spring-model-CSV-files) for inspiration or to download.
+Many CSV file examples that describe spring structures are already available [on this page](many_examples.md), to help get started and familiar with the syntax and language.

 Next, we create a Python script (a text file saved with the extension *.py*), with the following content
 ```python title="my_first_simulation.py"
 """
 Python script example to learn how to use the package springable